 1. Prepare your list of items

-Before you set up the drop-down list, you’ll need a list of items from which users can select.
+The first step: Before you set up the drop-down list in Excel, you’ll need to add a list of items from which users can select.
 This can be on the same worksheet or a different one.
 For example, if you want a list of fruits, type them in cells A1 to A5.

 2. Select the cell for the drop-down list